February 6, 2017, John Æonid

 About a decade ago, I started playing with the “wheat on a chessboard problem”.
 One thing I noticed is that virtually all of the depictions I've seen only work with numbers, digits, or exponents.
 But, people already have trouble with numbers.
 So to make the quantities more palpable, I decided to work it out in mass (~weight).

-Ultimately, because of the way this works, that last quarter essentially represents the majority of entire chess board, the first three quarters at about 12 megatons is just a drop in the bucket.
+Ultimately, because of the way this works, that last quarter essentially represents the majority of entire chess board.
+(Note that a funny property of this chessboard problem is that each square contains exactly on more grain than the sum of all the squares before.)
+The first three quarters, at about 12 megatons, is just a drop in the bucket.
 Switching to using the World wheat production of 2010 as a unit of measure made the numbers much more comprehensible—if you can call it that.
 And given that this convenient unit is only one data point in an exponential growth over millenia, it may well be that this is more wheat than the total of all wheat that has ever been cultivated on this planet.
 Anybody care to estimate that?
 Mass-ive!
 (Seriously, massive, massive, massive)

 Note that this is an image captured from an HTML table.
 I don't normally like to use an image where HTML/CSS would be better, but I dicided not to shoehorn the HTML/CSS code into this web-page builder.